Life - Camp, Abuja

 Mass Centre and Out Stations

 We are happy to announce that through the efforts of the parish and its parishioners in surrounding estates and Basic Christian Communities (BCC) of the parish, we have been able to start up Mass Centres and/or Out Stations.
 One of such is St. Felix Mass Centre in Kingstown Estate which had its inaugural Mass in 2014.
 Another is St. Louis Out Station in Global EFAB Estate.
 This sprouted from the Global EFAB Catholic Community (or BCC) in 2017 and started its activities as an Out Station in 2018.
 Its first Sunday mass in January 2018 recorded 78 parishioners which has now grown to over 200 dedicated worshippers.
 And the recent development in the parish is another effort of an enthusiastic Basic Christian Community: St. Josephine Bakhita, Kafe – Life Camp.
 Sunday Mass activities commenced in December 2019 and the centre is gradually growing.
+Another addition to the list is the Our Lady of Our Apostles Centre, where we have secured a land had mass and Stations of the Cross at the venue in 2025.
 In all we give thanks to God for the expansion and growth of the parish.
-We pray that God would sustain and bless the efforts of these centres and Out Stations to reach the full capacity of a wonderful Parishes, and one day celebrate their history.
+We pray that God would sustain and bless the efforts of these centres and Out Stations to reach their full capacity and become wonderful Parishes, and one day celebrate their history.
 Amen!

 The Future